 Prescription narcotics were widely available, but supply was quick to dry up as patients used their prescriptions and had to wait for more to be prescribed, or pay $100-dollars or more for a single Oxycontin pill on the street.
 While Oxy remained the drug of choice, cheap, and widely available heroin quickly became the standard fallback as the drug was often obtained for less than 1/10th of a single Oxycontin pill.

 Heroin Prices Climb

 As heroin gained in popularity, Border Patrol began to take notice.
-Through operations with the Mexican government as well as an increased presence at the border, major heroin busts as well as arrests of key cartel leaders led to increased prices and limited availability on the street in areas that had previously had the most prevalent supply.
-This dry spell led many users right back to prescription drugs, which they snorted, shot, smoked, or swallowed in order to enjoy a high that wasn’t quite as powerful as heroin, but remained readily available due to their relative ease in availability in the United States.
+Through operations with the Mexican government as well as an increased presence at the border, major heroin busts, as well as arrests of key cartel leaders, led to increased prices and limited availability on the street in areas that had previously had the most prevalent supply.
+This dry spell led many users right back to prescription drugs, which they snorted, shot, smoked, or swallowed in order to enjoy a high that wasn’t quite as powerful as heroin, but remained readily available due to their relative ease of availability in the United States.

 Prices Begin to Stabilize, Both Drugs Reach Epidemic Level

 Over time, heroin again started to flood the streets and while many heroin addicts started with prescription drugs, the appeal of a more powerful high, cheaper prices, and widespread access to the drug often prove overwhelming.

 While heroin and prescription painkillers have vastly different societal perceptions, the drugs are actually remarkably similar.
 As such, we’re beginning to see both pharmaceuticals and heroin use increase.